PART 1: HOW BARCODES STARTED

 Plant Maintenance and Repair (MRO).
 Service technicians achieve greater efficiency with instant validation of machine and device information as well as an assurance of spare parts supply.

 Compliance and Traceability.
-RF scanners can automate the tracing of goods throughout the product lifecycle, from raw materials through production and into inventory and distribution.
+RF scanners can automate the RF scanners and traceability software for manufacturing can automate the tracing of goods throughout the product lifecycle, from raw materials through production and into inventory and distribution.

 Benefits of modern mobile barcoding best practices